Form a New Political Party

-You have a certain timeframe in which to gather signatures, and any signatures collected outside of this timeframe are invalid.
+You have a certain time frame to gather signatures, and any signatures collected outside of this time frame are invalid.
 This means that any signatures gathered for the 2018 general election cycle would not be valid for a petition for the 2020 general election cycle.
-Here are the signature gathering timeframes for upcoming election cycles:
+Here are the signature gathering time frames for upcoming election cycles:

 Step 3: Submit Petition Signatures & Party Information

-You have until November 30, 2017 to submit petition signatures to the Lieutenant Governor’s Office for the 2018 election cycle.
+You have until 5:00 pm (Mountain Time) on December 2, 2019 to submit petition signatures to the Lieutenant Governor’s Office for the 2020 election cycle.
 Please note that no signatures will be verified until you submit 2,000 signatures.
-Once you submit 2,000 signatures, the Lieutenant Governor’s Office will verify each petition signature within 30 days.
-Please note that the Lieutenant Governor’s Office cannot guarantee that signatures will be verified earlier.
+After you submit 2,000 signatures, the Lieutenant Governor’s Office will verify the petition signatures within 30 calendar days.

 You are encouraged to submit your petition packets earlier than the deadline.
 This will allow you to gather and submit more signatures if you fail to reach the required number of signatures with your first submission.

 In addition to submitting petition signatures, you must also submit the following:

 - The contact information for a designated liaison between the political party and the Lieutenant Governor’s Office;

 - The identify of one or more registered political parties whose members may vote in the party’s primary elections;